 Flu clinics can be busy things!
 Some PPGs support their practice team to deliver a better patient experience by helping to organise the flow of patients, ensuring seating is available for patients who need it, providing refreshments and patient transport and running a PPG information stand.

 Have a distinct role with the practice.
 They support patients to access community support to help reduce isolation and loneliness.
 Invite them along to your PPG meeting to find out more about what they do and see if you can work together.
 Perhaps a Health Champion could be a member of the PPG and report back on their activities at each meeting.

 Are growing up around the country.
 These specialist clinics bring together patients who need regular leg treatments in a supporting and social environment.
 PPGs in Dorset already support the clubs by providing refreshment and transport for patients.
-Find out more.
-Add hyper link to leg club for this.
+For further information you can visit the Lindsay Leg Club website.

 Patient group members can work with and offer their support to their local voluntary car scheme.
 These teams of drivers help patients who are not able to arrange their own travel to get to their practice appointments.
-Similarly, patient groups have worked with their practice to make travel information available to patients.
-They have also explored more flexible clinics to enable better access.
+Groups have also explored having more flexible clinic times with their practice to enable better patient access.

 To help reduce loneliness and isolation and working alongside local or voluntary transport groups, PPGs have organised patient outings to local attractions, garden centres or for shopping.
 This could be a great project to involve Health Champions in.

 Work with the practice to organise a family fun day or more general open day.
 Invite local residents to come along to find out more about the practice and think about inviting local emergency services and other health and well-being organisations to have stands at the event.
 PPG members have previously helped with health-checks, refreshments, raffles and demonstrated patient online access and E-consult.